 Turning machining involves a workpiece (typically metal but could also be wood, plastic or stone) rotated next to a rotating cutting tool.

 Turning machining is generally performed on lathe machines.

-There are different types of turning machining including: straight turning, threads, taper turning and external grooving.
+Different types of turning to the machine include straight turning, threads, taper turning, and external grooving.